czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**

 Hi, My name is Ruth.
 Just here, sharing my curiosities with you.

+I like writing about copywriting and digital marketing.

-I write for people who want to get away from their 9-5 and want the freedom to set their own work schedule.
+My content is for those of you that want to get away from the daily grind of your 9-5.

+And want the freedom to set your own work schedule.

 **Work with me**